George W. Germain

 George W. Germain, also spelled George W. Jermain, (June 4, 1818 – April 15, 1906) was a Michigan politician.

 Early life

-Germain was born on June 4, 1818 in Marcellus, New York.
-IN 1843, Germain bought a farm in North Plains Township, Michigan.
+Germain was born on June 4, 1818, in Marcellus, New York.
+In 1843, Germain bought a farm in North Plains Township, Michigan.

 Career

 In 1841, Germain was appointed by the Governor of Michigan to the position of Michigan State Treasurer.
 He served in this position until the Michigan Legislature appointed John J. Adam to replace him on January 13, 1842.
+In 1844, Germain was elected as the first clerk of North Plains Township.
 At first, Germain was a member of the Whig Party and held similar beliefs to that of William H. Seward and Horace Greeley.
 By 1856, Germain had become a Republican.
-On November 4, 1856, Germain was elected to the Michigan House of Representatives, where he represented the Ionia County 1st district from January 7, 1857 to December 31, 1858.
+On November 4, 1856, Germain was elected to the Michigan House of Representatives, where he represented the Ionia County 1st district from January 7, 1857, to December 31, 1858.
 He was among the first Republicans elected to the state legislature.
 In 1867, Germain served as a delegate from Ionia County in the Michigan state constitutional convention.